- Diving and Manned Submersibles

 - Salvage and Decommissioning

 Within the SUT, the membership have formed various special interest groups covering: diving and submersibles, education and training, environmental forces, marine renewable energies, ocean resources, offshore site investigation and geotechnics, policy advisory, salvage and decommissioning, subsea engineering and operations, underwater robotics and underwater science.
 Take a look to see what's going on in their world.

 To provide a forum for the development, and for the inter–disciplinary and inter–organisation communication, of all aspects of professional diving and manned submersible technology and operations.

-To identify educational and training objectives for the Society and to offer appropriate commentary and advice in such matters.
+To identify educational objectives for the Society and to offer appropriate commentary and advice in such matters.

 SUT Group on Environmental Forces (SUTGEF) exists to advance and disseminate knowledge on the environmental forces that act on offshore structures.